Feature #1036

 Also note that the Gaussian model is much more sensitive to energy dispersion problems than the power law model is, so it may just be that you cannot detect the effects.

-#29 Updated by Mayer Michael almost 9 years ago
+#29 Updated by Mayer Michael over 9 years ago

 I understand.
 I therefore also tried to use a Gaussian function as spectral model.
 The used model and the pull distributions are attached.
 The pull distribution don’t look too bad.
 I assume I do not use enough statistics to make these effects visible.